 - Draw numbers on paper and give students do-a-dot markers or bingo dabbers to dot numbers.

-- Use a Boogie Board (seen below) or whiteboard to practice numbers over and over quickly.
+- Use a Boogie Board or whiteboard to practice numbers over and over quickly.

 - Trace numbers frequently and repeatedly to build coordination and correct form.
 The mini-book below encourages this, as well as locating numbers.

-- Encourage the correct formation of numbers by teaching it explicitly.
+- Encourage the correct formation of numbers by teaching them explicitly.
 The posters (seen below) are helpful tools to use and post on the wall.

 - Catchy number poems help students visualize and remember number formation.
-Use your whole body to make actions or draw in the air.
+Use your whole body to take action or draw in the air.

 Reading and Writing Number Words